Therapy for addictions in Oxford, Abingdon and Bampton

 Using hypnosis it can help reduce the stressful situation that alcohol/substance is either masking or creating – as it often affects relationships with everyone around you.
 Visualisation can help you set your mind on a future free of the addiction, can help rewrite those templates and feel mentally stronger.

 Smoking tobacco is slightly different to other forms of addiction as it does not change the cognitive thinking.
 BWRT can help scramble the urge to want cigarettes and replace the habit with what the client favours as the positive outcome, such as being able to partake in sports for example.

 Using Mindfulness for addictions

 Mindful practices can help lower the stress of withdrawal.
 It can also help as a good distraction when cravings become a possible problem.
-Becoming Mindful can also help a person understand what is driving their addiction and to have acceptance of oneself and a little self-love, as many individuals are hard on themselves and the more they try hard to give up the habit, the more they feel driven by it.
+Becoming Mindful can also help a person understand what is driving their addiction and to have acceptance of oneself and a little self-love.
+Many individuals are hard on themselves and the more they try hard to give up the habit, the more they feel driven by it.
 By becoming mindful and accepting themselves, they can give themselves the mental space to move forward calmly.

 Using Cognitive behavioural therapy for addictions

 I have used CBT activity sheets/thought process forms and experiments for clients who are struggling.
 This allows someone to become more aware of their drives and allow them then to find solutions to changing them.